 Tidying consultant Marie Kondo has been a household name for the most organised among us for some years, with her best-selling book, The Life-Changing Magic of Tidying Up: The Japanese Art of Decluttering and Organizing, transforming many people's homes.
 The cornerstone of her decluttering philosophy is an extension of the idea above (focussing on what to keep) and to do this she asks her clients to look for the items that 'spark joy'.

-The sceptic in you may be asking 'what is this hokum?' and 'how can a pair of socks possibly spark joy?', but that joy will be different things to different people: the blouse you wore on your first date with your now-husband, the pair of jeans that fit so well, or even the paint splattered tracksuit bottoms that you don for any DIY mission – when you pick it up you just know.
-Find out how to apply Marie Kondo's KonMari method to declutter and tidy up like a pro – we promise, it's not as out there as you'd think.
+The sceptic in you may be asking 'what is this hokum?' and 'how can a pair of socks possibly spark joy?', but that joy will be different things to different people: the blouse you wore on your first date with your now-husband, the pair of jeans that fit so well, or even the paint-splattered tracksuit bottoms that you don for any DIY mission – when you pick it up you just know.
+Find out about Marie Kondo tidying up methods – we promise, it's not as out there as you'd think.

 Not working for you?
 If the item you pick up sparks indifference/disgust, it's on the 'to get rid of' pile.

 Piling all (yes, all) of your clothes in one place (another tip from Marie Kondo) and picking each item up one by one, is another good does-it-stay or does-it-go ploy.
 This means emptying every drawer, cupboard and shelf onto a bed or clean floor to face the sheer volume of what you own.

 Sorting items en masse also allows you to see how much of any one type of clothing you have and rationalise your wardrobe effectively – and might stop you buying that (seventh) black jumper you had your eye on.

 Having plenty of bags and boxes ready for what you want to discard and keep will keep the stock take moving forwards neatly.